Economy of Venezuela: Manufacturing

 Manufacturing contributed 12% of GDP in 2014.
 The manufacturing sector is experiencing severe difficulties, amidst lack of investment and accusations of mismanagement.
 Venezuela manufactures and exports steel, aluminum, transport equipment, textiles, apparel, beverages and foodstuffs.
 It produces cement, tires, paper, fertilizer and assembles cars both for domestic and export markets.

 In 2014, General Motors Venezolana stopped automotive production after 65 years of service due to a lack of supplies while the Central Bank of Venezuela announced that the shortage rate of new automobiles was at 100%.
 By the first half of 2016, only 10 vehicles were manufactured per day in Venezuela with production dropping 86%.

 In 2017, estimates showed that Venezuela's industrial production fell about 2%.

 Agriculture

 Agriculture in Venezuela accounts for approximately 3% of GDP, 10% of the labor force, and at least a quarter of Venezuela's land area.
 Venezuela exports rice, corn, fish, tropical fruit, coffee, beef and pork.
 The country is not self-sufficient in most areas of agriculture.
 Venezuela imports about two-thirds of its food needs.
 In 2002, American firms exported $347 million worth of agricultural products, including wheat, corn, soybeans, soybean meal, cotton, animal fats, vegetable oils and other items to make Venezuela one of the top two American markets in South America.
 The United States supplies more than one-third of Venezuela's food imports.
 Recent government policies have led to problems with food shortages.
+During times of high oil revenues domestic agriculture was neglected in favor of imported products, but when oil revenues fell and the currency experienced hyperinflation, the cost of acquiring those imported goods became prohibitive for most Venezuelans.